The-Taggart-Institute/container-essentials/2-setup/2-1_lab-virtualbox.md

 ![VBox-6](../img/2-1_vbox-6.png)

-We're not set up to log into the server over SSH, which will be  a much nicer experience than trying to use the VirtualBox console.
+We're now set up to log into the server over SSH, which will be  a much nicer experience than trying to use the VirtualBox console.
 In a new terminal/PowerShell window, run:

 ```
 ssh -p 2222 user@localhost